 - Boiled potatoes: Although not a “recipe,” follow these instructions to make Dampfkartoffeln.
 These boiled potatoes are a very traditional German side dish.

 - Green beans: Gruene Bohnen is a regular side dish for the typical German lunch plate.
 You can start with a basic recipe, but know there are variations including adding cream, sour cream, bacon, and onions.
 There are also many casseroles that include green beans.

-- Cucumber salad is made with a sugar/vinegar dressing.
-Known as Gurkensalat, it's another well-known side dish that is also low in calories and tastes great.
+- Cucumber salad: Known as Gurkensalat, it's another well-known side dish that is also low in calories and tastes great.
 Add it to your repertoire and make this classic salad for picnic lunches or barbeque dinners.

-- Quark pudding is a traditional dessert.
-A simple fresh-cheese dish, Quarkspeise, is slightly sweetened and served with fresh fruit.
+- Quark pudding: A simple fresh-cheese dish, Quarkspeise, is slightly sweetened and served with fresh fruit.
 Germans do not use as much sugar in their sweet dishes as Americans typically do so you may need to add sugar to taste.

 Once you've made your German lunch fest, try to expand out and add some more German dishes to your meal plans.
 Germany is known for its sausages.
 You can host an Oktoberfest party and have a wide variety of German sausages, beers, and pretzels.
 There are also lots of cozy holiday traditions.
 German sweets including gingerbread, cookies, and streusel-topped treats are another way to eat your way through the holiday season.
 Enjoy the cuisine and all the fun that cooking new flavors brings to you and your eaters.